 In September 2010, Jeremy Clarkson obtained a privacy injunction against his first wife to prevent her from talking about their sexual relationship after he married Frances Cain.
 Clarkson’s legal action shows his desire to keep his personal life private.

 Beyond law, Jeremy Clarkson has many interests.
-Genesis fan, he attended their 2007 reunion concert at Twickenham Stadium.
-In addition, Clarkson wrote sleeve notes for the “Genesis 1970-1975” box set reissue of “Selling England by the Pound,” demonstrating his love of music and connection to the band.
+The Genesis concert at Twickenham Stadium in 2007 became the perfect moment for him to attend due to his love of Genesis music.
+As part of his connection to the band, Clarkson wrote notes for the “Genesis 1970–1975” box set reissue of “Selling England by the Pound.”

-His impressive collection includes the Range Rover TDV8 Vogue SE, Mercedes-Benz 600 Grosser, Lotus Elise 111S, BMW M3 CSL, Ferrari F355, McLaren 675LT, and others.
+He owns a diverse array of vehicles, including the Range Rover TDV8 Vogue SE, the Mercedes-Benz 600 Grosser, the Lotus Elise 111S, the BMW M3 CSL, the Ferrari F355, and the McLaren 675LT, among many other cars.
 His collection emphasises high-performance cars.

 Clarkson is particularly unapproachable towards environmentalism and the green movement.
 His criticism of wind farms has led him to call Greenpeace “eco-mentalists,” blaming “old trade unionists and CND (Campaign for Nuclear Disarmament) lesbians.”
 He jokes that wind farms will remind society of when it “took leave of its senses” and used wind, waves, and tofu to power the world.
 They demonstrate Clarkson’s unique and often divisive environmental views.